Great Minds: The troubling questions behind 'Covid brain'

 "What I was left with though, is a diagnosis that, because it has a psychological onset of stress in almost every instance, means I am quite literally instructed to stay positive, not worry about what has happened to me, and that 'one day' I'll be completely back to normal."

-After being put on a four-month wait list, she decided to seek out a private neurologist – adding another cost on top of what this year has already cost her.
+After being put on a four-month wait list, she decided to seek out a private neurologist – adding another big bill on top of what this year has already cost her.

 "But there's no other options available to me," she said.